Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Graph Ergodicity

 Additionally,

 \end{theorem}

-Thm.~\ref{thm_glln} states that the probability of the graph shift average \eqref{eqn_graph_shift_unbiased} being far from the true ensemble average $\bbmu$ at any node decreases polynomially as the size of the graph increases, provided that the graph spectra satisfies certain conditions.
-In particular, eq. \eqref{eqn_glln} states that there exists a node for which the probability of the graph shift average being arbitrarily far from the ensemble average decreases to zero as the number of nodes in the graph increases.
-Alternatively, we can make $\epsilon=1/\sqrt{N}$ and get a concentration inequality by which the graph shift average gets arbitrarily close to the mean at a rate of $1/\sqrt{N}$ with constant probability.
+Thm.~\ref{thm_glln} states that the probability of the graph shift average \eqref{eqn_graph_shift_unbiased} being far from the true ensemble mean $\bbmu$ at any node decreases polynomially $\ccalO(1/N)$ as the size of the graph $N$ increases with a small term $o(N^{-\delta})$ that vanishes, provided that the graph spectra satisfies certain conditions.
+In particular, eq. \eqref{eqn_glln} states that there exists a node for which the probability of the graph shift average being arbitrarily far from the ensemble mean decreases to zero as the number of nodes in the graph increases.
+Alternatively, we can make $\eps=1/\sqrt{N}$ and get a concentration inequality by which the graph shift average gets arbitrarily close to the mean at a rate of $1/\sqrt{N}$ with constant probability.
 It is shown later that these conditions on the graph spectra do hold for some practical graphs such as the directed cycle (Cor.~\ref{coro_wlln}) and Erd{\H{o}}s-R{\'e}nyi graphs (Cor.~\ref{coro_er}).
 Eq. \eqref{eqn_glln} is reminiscent of the traditional WLLN for time sequences [cf. \eqref{eqn_time_wlln}] and thus prove ergodicity of the first moment in WSS graph signals.

 In order to prove Thm.~\ref{thm_glln} some preliminary results are needed.
 First, we compute a bound on the probability of error when estimating the mean at a single node, resulting in Lemma~\ref{l_unbiased_error_node}.
 We observe that such bound depends on the PSD of the estimator $\bbq$ \eqref{eqn_qk} and on the value of the eigenvectors at the given node.
 We study the behavior of the PSD $\bbq$ with the number of nodes $N$ and find, in Lemma~\ref{l_behavior_qk}, the conditions on the graph spectra under which the PSD $\bbq$ decreases with increasing $N$.
 Finally, we couple this result together with Lemma~\ref{l_unbiased_error_node} to prove ergodicity in Thm.~\ref{thm_glln}.
 Corollaries~\ref{coro_wlln}~and~\ref{coro_er} show applications of Thm.~\ref{thm_glln} to the particular cases of directed cycle and Erd\H{o}s-R\'{e}nyi graphs.